Electrify Your Ride!

 How is an RTC Electric Bike different from an RTC Bike Share classic bike?

 How do I find and check out an RTC Electric Bike?

-You can find an RTC Bike Share station that has electric bikes available by visiting the RTC Bike Share website Station Map or the BCycle mobile app and looking for a green lightning bolt symbol on the station icon.
+You can locate RTC Bike Share stations that have electric bikes by checking the Station Map Page on the RTC Bike Share website or in the BCycle app.
+Stations that have RTC Electric Bikes docked at them will show a green lightning bolt above the station icon.